SPEECHCOG/VGS_XSL/README.md

 Models and model activation data are available for download at Zenodo: https://doi.org/10.5281/zenodo.4564283

-Manuscript pre-print is available at: https://psyarxiv.com/37zna
+Manuscript is available at: https://ldr.lps.library.cmu.edu/article/id/434/

 ## Data used in the experiments